Mainstudio (Edwin van Gelder)

 22.4 x 29 cm

-The following international critics have contributed to the book: Remco de Blaaij, Ingrid Braam & Roel Hijink, Danila Cahen, Leontine Coelewij, Charlotta Kotik, Charl Landvreugd, Adi Martis, Tumelo Mosaka, Jose Manuel Noceda, Rob Perrée, Sally Price, Franklin Sirmans, Benno Tempel, Joseph Underwood, Vincent van Velsen and Lilly Wei.
+The following international critics have contributed to the book: Remco de Blaaij, Ingrid Braam, Leontine Coelewij, Roel Hijink, Charlotta Kotik, Charl Landvreugd, Adi Martis, Tumelo Mosaka, José Manuel Noceda, Rob Perrée, Sally & Richard Price, Benno Tempel, Joseph Underwood, Vincent van Velsen and Lilly Wei.

-In his work Suriname-born Dutch artist Remy Jungerman (1959) is looking for a visual language that will join different cultures to each other.
+In his work Suriname-born Dutch artist Remy Jungerman (1959) searches for a visual language that will bring different cultures together.
 His recent work is inextricably bound up with African traditions and the Western, modernistic art tradition.
 He is interested in the intersecting paths travelled by motifs from Africa, the Surinamese Maroon culture, and 20th century Modernism.
 By exploring the convergence of patterns and shapes from these seemingly disparate cultural landscapes, he reveals the distillation of time and identity.
-Features of De Stijl, Mondrian’s grid and palette, and Rietveld’s architectonic forms merge in his work with elements from the Winti faith of Maroon peoples from Suriname to reimagine the geometries that shaped International Style and marked a new relationship to urbanism.

 Jungerman and Iris Kensmil represent the Netherlands at the 58th Venice Biennale (11 May - 24 November 2019). www.labiennale.org